redox132/REST_API/README.md

     $ curl -X DELETE http://localhost:8000/users/26 // this will delete a resource. or a 404 response code if the delete resource was not found

+    $curl "http://localhost:8000/users/?email=name@example.com" // this will get a user based on the email.

+    $curl curl "http://localhost:8000/users/?page=2&limit=1" // this willl get a set of results. if not set, page is 1 and limit is 10 by default.

 # Future Improvements